 The solution to this dilemma can be found at furniture or interior design fairs: here the creatives and their clients do not pursue a design FROM stone, but only a design WITH stone.
 We show a few examples and will deal with this aspect in detail in a later part of our series.

 The next episode is about material-appropriate design.
 The central question here is: What can the stone do?
-One of the material properties we will be dealing with was already mentioned in the successful examples above: stone can heavy, so to say.
+One of the material properties we will be dealing with was already mentioned in the successful examples above: stone can be heavy.

 (28.05.2021, USA: 05.28.2021)